smrtos/ZephyrIncludeMap/README.md

 The generation is based on C preprocessor result.
 So it is NOT necessarily exactly the same as what you see in C source file.

-For example, a xxx.h file with include guard will not be included at a certain position if a previous yyy.h file has included it indirectly first.
+For example, A xxx.h file with include guard will not be included at a certain position of yyy.c if a previous zzz.h in yyy.c has included xxx.h already.
-The include map will only show the xxx.h file under yyy.h.
+The include map will only show the xxx.h file under zzz.h rather than under yyy.c.

 In short, it reflects the final effecive result of the include hierarchy.
 But it is good enough, isn't it?